Hacking-Notes/Hacking-Notes/README.md

 ## Hey there! 👋 I'm Alexis Savard, delighted to meet you in the digital realm!

 Welcome to my cyber sanctuary!
 I'm Alexis, a passionate cyber security enthusiast, dedicated to expanding my knowledge and skills in the field.
 I'm fueled by a deep desire to learn and explore the intricacies of cyber security.
-While I may not be on any watchlist (at least, not yet!), I'm fervently committed to understanding the digital landscape and contributing positively to it.
+I'm fervently committed to understanding the digital landscape and contributing positively to it.
 If you're interested in joining me on this journey of discovery and empowerment, let's dive into the world of cyber security together!

 <p align = "center">
   <a href="https://discord.com">